gabotronix/underpass/README.md

 The page will show some kind of a Privacy error due to Pritunl using a self-signed certificate.
 Proceed anyway.

-Pritunl will ask you to issue a command from SSH in order to retrieve the admin password.
-Issue the commmand below:
+Pritunl will then ask you to issue a command from SSH in order to retrieve the admin password.
+Issue the command below:
 ```
 docker exec pritunl pritunl default-password
 ```

-Once inside, you will be asked to set a new admin username and password.
+Once logged in, you will be asked to set a new admin username and password.

 ***